Home Recipes Air Fryer Kale Chips

 Air Fryer Kale Chips

-Kale chips are usually baked in the oven to yield crispy results without needing oil.
-The only downside is, it takes so long!
+I used to bake kale chips in the oven to yield crispy results without needing oil.
+The only downside is, it takes so long.

-This is where the air fryer comes in.
-With this handy appliance, you’ll get to enjoy the most addictive crispy fried kale chips in as fast as 8 minutes!
+Enter the air fryer.
+With this handy appliance, you’ll get the most addictive crispy kale chips in as fast as 8 minutes!

 Air Fryer Kale Chips Ingredients: Kale, Oil and Salt